 - should make recommendations, via the board, to the general meeting, in relation to the appointment, re-appointment and removal of the external auditor and should approve the remuneration and terms of engagement of the external auditor; - reviews and monitors the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant Greek professional and regulatory requirements; - reviews and monitors the provision of additional services to the company by external auditors.
-For this purpose, the audit committee should develop and implement a policy on the engagement of the external auditor to supply nonaudit services, and should oversee the implementation of the policy. - 1.6 The committee should meet sufficiently regularly to fulfil its responsibilities effectively.
+For this purpose, the audit committee should develop and implement a policy on the engagement of the external auditor to supply non-audit services, and should oversee the implementation of the policy; - should discuss with the auditor material audit differences that arose in the course of the audit regardless of whether they were subsequently resolved or not; - should discuss with the auditor any reported weaknesses of the internal control system, in particular those concerning the processes related to the financial information and the preparation of the financial statements. - 1.6 The committee should meet at least four times per year to fulfil its responsibilities effectively.
 At least twice per year, the audit committee should meet the company's external auditor without the presence of members of the executive management. - 1.7 The main role and responsibilities of the audit committee should be set out in written terms of reference and made available on the company's website. - 1.8 The corporate governance statement should describe the work of the audit committee and the number of meetings held during the year.
-The corporate governance statement should explain to shareholders how, if the regular auditor provides non-audit services as well, auditor objectivity and independence is safeguarded. - 1.9 The audit committee may use the services of external consultants and, therefore, should be provided with an adequate budget for this purpose.
+The corporate governance statement should explain to shareholders how, if the regular auditor provides non-audit services as well, auditor objectivity and independence is safeguarded.

+1.9 The audit committee may use the services of external consultants and, therefore, should be provided with an adequate budget for this purpose.